 Items can be renewed up to two times online, in person, or by phone.
 Call (585) 872-7075 and select option 4 to speak with a Webster Library staff member.
 You may also use the 24-hour automated phone line at (585) 428-8484.

 - Most items are renewable, with the exception of “New” items including Express Books and Quick Flicks.

 - Items cannot be renewed if your card is expired or if fines total $5 or more.

 - If renewing overdue items from home, the overdue fines will be assessed at that time.
 Once it reaches $5.00, you will no longer be able to renew online, as the card is now delinquent.

 - You can pay your fines online, and then continue to manage your account.

 Where can I return my items?

 All Webster items can be returned at any Monroe County Library, and Webster accepts returns for all of the Monroe County public libraries.

-Webster Public Library also has a drive-up book drop available 24/7 located in the back of the building.
+Webster Public Library also has a drive-up book drop available 24/7 located in the front of the building next to the entrance.

 What happens if an item is lost or damaged?